 back to the original genera of Centromochlus.

-released by Bárbara B. Calegariet.
+by Bárbara B. Calegariet.

-al. whereas this species (C. macracanthus),
+al. whereas this species was reclassified back to

-Care: Keeping this rare species is not too
+Aquarium Care: Keeping this species is not

-to hide during the day.
-Diet:
+like to hide during the day.
+They also make a good

 In its native habitat they feed on insects, mostly